mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 # Extended Examples

-Note: The Python examples below are included for reference purpose.
+Note: The Python examples below are included for reference purposes.
 However, a [Python client]( https://github.com/c4fcm/MediaCloud-API-Client ) for our API is now available and most Python users will find it much easier to use the API client instead of making web requests directly.

 ## Output Format / JSON